 When Will a Hamstring Strain Feel Better?

 Recovery time depends on how badly you injured the hamstring.
 Keep in mind that people heal at different rates.
-While you get better, you should strengthen the hamstring with a new activity that won't aggravate the strain.
+While you get better, you should work the hamstring with a new activity that won't aggravate the strain.
 For instance, runners could try doing laps in a pool.

 Whatever you do, don't rush things.
 Don't even try to return to your old level of physical activity until:

-- You can move your leg as freely as your uninjured leg.
+- You can move your leg as freely as your uninjured leg

-- Your leg feels as strong as your uninjured leg.
+- Your leg feels as strong as your uninjured leg

 How Can I Prevent a Hamstring Strain?

 As hamstring strains can be nasty injuries, athletes should work hard to avoid them.
 After all, healing a hamstring strain is much harder than preventing it.
 Here are some tips:

 - Warm up before and stretch after physical activity.

 - Increase intensity of your physical activity slowly -- no more than a 10% increase a week.